 After Virginia nasal surgery, you will be required to wear a nasal splint for a week.
 You may have swelling and discoloration around the eyes that generally subsides within 7-10 days.
 You may return to your normal activities shortly after surgery and to strenuous activity within a few weeks.

 Rhinoplasty is an operation that shapes the nose and may be used to improve your ability to breathe.

 Any individual who is not satisfied with the shape of his or her nose is a good candidate for Virginia rhinoplasty.
 Apart from a purely cosmetic reason, one may have a medical reason for rhinoplasty.
 In such an individual, rhinoplasty can improve the ability to breathe.
 Most individuals seek this operation after the nose is fully developed.
 This occurs in the mid-teens.
 In an older individual, the only deterrent to surgery may be his or her general health.
 Of course, like any surgery, the most suitable patient is the one who has reasonable expectations about the results.

-There are no real contraindications for nasal surgery unless your health precludes an elective operation.
+There are no real limitations for nasal surgery unless your health makes an elective operation unadvisable.
 A person who has unrealistic goals is not a good candidate.
-Having very thick or very thin skin can be a relative deterrent to surgery.
+Having very thick or very thin skin can be a deterrent to surgery.
 Your surgeon can tell you if he thinks that a good result is possible in your case.